mott-lab/rlty2rlty/README.md

 - ComfyUI (I use the standalone installation version)
 - Python (I am using 3.11, but should work with any Python 3)
 - Flask
+- FFmpeg.
+Needs to be added to your path environment variable.

 ## Installation and Configuration